In 2020, the Chillicothe Ross Chamber of Commerce joined the Leap of Kindness movement.

 OK, WHAT HAPPENS NOW?

-How you can help local non-profits and other organizations?
+How can you help local non-profits and other organizations?

 If you have a project you’d like help with on Feb.
 29, please let us know by calling 740-702-2722.